Apple Intelligence on Mac: What It Can and Can't Do in 2026

 No Custom AI Models

 Apple Intelligence is a closed system.
-You can't swap in different AI models, adjust AI behavior, or fine-tune anything.
-For users who want to use specific models — like Whisper for dictation or local LLMs for chat — there's no way to customize what Apple ships.
+You can't swap in different AI models, adjust behavior, or fine-tune anything.
+For power users who want to use specific models -Whisper for dictation, local LLMs for text processing -there's no way to customize what Apple ships.
+This isn't a bug; it's a deliberate design choice.
+But it means Apple Intelligence will always be a one-size-fits-all solution in a world where people's needs vary enormously.

 Person using Siri on a MacBook Pro with glowing purple waveform on screen, clean minimalist desk with plant and coffee mug, soft natural window light